motu-tool/mOTUs/README.md

     Summary:
-        The downloadMGDB command in mOTUs downloads the marker gene reference database used by the profile and map_tax commands.
+        The downloadMGDB command downloads the marker gene reference database used by the profile and map_tax commands.